equilibr/emexpr/README.md

 ```

 At this point an adequately sized buffer can be allocated.
-It is entirely possible to just allocate some space and reject all expressions that require more that.
+It is entirely possible to just allocate some space and reject all expressions that require more than that.

 ### Parsing